della222/BU-Sociology-Opioid-Crisis/README.md

 # Data Collection Workflow

-Files used to scrape data
+Files used to scrape data<br />
 gofundme_scrape.py:
-- Used to scrape campaigns associated with a key search term from the list of terms provided by our client.
-These URLs are added to . campaign_info_bs4.py:
+- Used to scrape campaigns associated with a key search term from the list of terms provided by our client.<br />

+campaign_info_bs4.py:
-- Used to scrape specific information for each campaign in urls.csv using both Selenium and BeautifulSoup data_formatting.py:
+- Used to scrape specific information for each campaign in urls.csv using both Selenium and BeautifulSoup<br />

+data_formatting.py:
 - Used to organize our final list of campaigns into the format specified by our client (an Excel file with multiple sheets corresponding to campaigns associated with each keyword and a master Excel sheet with a list of all campaigns)